 In cooperation with institutions of higher education, Alma College offers a variety of both domestic and international study programs.
 Credit earned in these programs counts as residence credit.
-Off-campus study during the Fall or Winter term in an approved Alma College off-campus study program meets the College's requirement.
-Off-campus study programs approved by the Academic and Career Planning office that are in session during an Alma College Spring Term will meet one Spring Term requirement.
+Off-campus study during the Fall or Winter term in an approved Alma College off-campus study program meets the College's 9 requirement.
+Off-campus study programs approved through the Academic and Career Planning office that are in session during an Alma College Spring Term will meet one Spring Term requirement.
 A maximum of 16 credits in language studies per term will count toward a language major or minor.
 For eligibility, requirements, detailed program information and application materials, consult the Academic and Career Planning office.

 Off-Campus Costs and Financial Aid.
-Students participating in semester off-campus study programs pay published Alma College tuition, fees, room and board.
-If room and/or board are not provided, Alma College will adjust the fees accordingly.
+Students participating in semester off-campus study programs pay Alma College tuition.
+If the total cost of the off-campus study tuition exceeds Alma College tuition for the same semester, the student will be billed for the additional amount.
+All program related fees, other than tuition, that are invoiced to Alma College will also be added to the Alma College student account.
 Students participating in summer programs will pay directly the tuition, room, board and associated academic fees associated with the program and a \$500 administrative fee.